Zelienople, Pennsylvania: History

 Zelienople was named for the eldest daughter of Baron Dettmar Basse (1762–1836), whose chosen name was Zelie (her given name was Fredericka) which she named herself after her favorite doll.
 Baron Basse arrived in 1802 from Frankfurt am Main, Germany, and purchased a tract of 10000 acre of land in Butler and Beaver counties.

-He proceeded to lay out a village and build his own private residence, a three-story castle, complete with towers, turrets and battlements, named "The Bassenheim", which was destroyed by fire on July 29, 1841.
-At the time, Zelie was betrothed to Philip Louis Passavant, and was still in Germany.
-Extensive preparations were made by Baron Basse to establish the new home and town in America and prepare it for his daughter's arrival in September 1807.
+He proceeded to lay out a village and build his residence, a three-story castle complete with towers, turrets and battlements, named "The Bassenheim."
+At the time, Zelie was betrothed to Philip Louis Passavant and was still in Germany.
+Extensive preparations were made by Basse to establish the new home and town in America and prepare it for his daughter's arrival in September 1807.

-Baron Basse sold 5000 acre of his land to George Rapp, a Bavarian pietist religious leader, who founded the village of Harmony.
-Baron Basse came to be known as "Dr. Muller".
-Whether the title of "Doctor" was given to him due to a knowledge of medicine, or conferred upon him as a degree, is unknown.
-He was regarded as an intelligent man, and during the Napoleonic era represented Frankfurt as an ambassador to Paris.
-Basse returned to Germany in 1818, leaving his business to his son-in-law, Philipp Passavant.
+Basse sold 5000 acre of his land to George Rapp, a Bavarian pietist religious leader who founded the bourgh of Harmony.
+Basse came to be known as "Dr. Muller".
+Whether the title of "doctor" was given to him through a knowledge of medicine or conferred upon him as a degree is unknown.
+He was regarded as an intelligent man and during the Napoleonic era represented Frankfurt as an ambassador to Paris.
+Basse returned to Germany in 1818, leaving his business to his son-in-law, Philip Passavant.

-Philip Passavant opened the first store in 1807, and managed it for 41 years, until he gave it to his son, C. S. Passavant.
-By 1826, there were fifty houses in Zelienople, and three churches.
-The population in 1870 was 387, and in 1890, it had grown to 639.
-In 1879, the first passenger train arrived to the town, substantially increasing the growth and commerce.
+Passavant opened the first store in Zelienople in 1807 and managed it for 41 years, until he gave it to his son, C. S. Passavant.
+By 1826, there were 50 houses in Zelienople and three churches.
+The population in 1870 was 387, and in 1890 it had grown to 639.
+In 1879 a railroad was built through town, substantially increasing the growth and commerce.
 In 1880, the American Union Telegraph Company established an office in Zelienople.
 The Federalists appointed Andrew McClure, a local tavern-keeper, as the first postmaster of Zelienople in the first decade of 1800.
 Christian Buhl was named the first justice of the peace in 1840.

 Early Zelienople commerce supported the local agriculture community, as there was no viable means of transportation.
 In 1840 Zelienople was incorporated as a borough.
-In 1878 a railroad was built through Zelienople.
-From this time there has been moderate expansion of industry, residences, and local government.
 There has been a volunteer fire department since about 1850.
 A full-time Borough Manager was hired in 1994.
-The growth of Pittsburgh to the south, along with the building of Interstate 79, provides a challenge to Zelienople in coping with these changes through the 21st century.

-Zelienople is also home to the historic Eichholtz Building, a key landmark in the town's history.
+Zelienople is home to the historic Buhl House, Passavant House, Kaufman Tavern, Strand Theater, and Eichholtz Building: The Eichholtz family played a historical and transformational role in Zelienople.
 Zelienople was linked to Ellwood City, Evans City and Pittsburgh in 1908 by the Pittsburgh, Harmony, Butler and New Castle Railway, an interurban trolley line.
 The line closed on June 15, 1931, and the trolleys were replaced by buses.